 The data exhaust your customers generate is growing exponentially: purchases, browsing, app usage, messages and calls, GPS coordinates, profile data, and so on.
 That means you need a system that can handle billions of customer data points in an efficient and high-performance way.

 Your solution must be able to match data from a variety of sources to a single profile, and understand both implicit and explicit customer signals.
 For example, it should be able to tie the attributes in a customer profile to an event log from the customer’s smartphone.

 Data is only as useful as the knowledge you can gain from it.
 You’ll need a way to derive specific, actionable insights from raw customer data.
 These insights should be useful in specific scenarios like up-sell, cross-sell, and retention, where you can prove they are driving revenue.

 4. Create trust

 You must get in front of the privacy issue by showing customers that you’re using data for their benefit.
-This means creating applications or lines of communication that give their data back to them in a useful way, including personalised experiences, privacy controls, and analytics that help them notice patterns in their usage.
+This means creating applications or lines of communication that give their data back to them in a useful way, including personalized experiences, privacy controls, and analytics that help them notice patterns in their usage.

-To learn more, be sure to stop by the Customer Centricity Live Panel at TM Forum Europe on May 10th at 4.30pm, where Telefonica UK will be sharing how they’ve realised part of their dream with us.
+To learn more, be sure to stop by the Customer Centricity Live Panel at TM Forum Europe on May 10th at 4.30pm, where Telefonica UK will be sharing how they’ve realized part of their dream with us.